unbranched/NoteBuddy/README.md

 NoteBuddy was a project to learn how to code in Android.
 However, due the fact learning is fun, the app will be extended in the following time.
 Obviously, all help will be appreciated!

 # Todo
-- Adding some search functionality;
+- Add some global search functionality;
-- Implement unit tests;
+- Implement some unit tests;
-- The possibility to work with multiple user accounts;
+- Add the possibility to work with multiple user accounts;
 - Come up with the possibility to hash keys in Android's in shared preferences.

 # Done
-- Add some (external) back-up functionality;
+- Added some (external) back-up functionality;
-- Better check for password hash;
+- Implemented a better password hash check;
-- Do some code reviewing.
+- Did some major code refactoring.

 # Changes
 - Version 1.3.0: Major code refactoring.
 Furthermore, it is possible to follow backup progresses now due to new progress bars.
 And, finally, there is a feedback button in the menu;